Explore Japan's Cultural Heritage

 Shirakawa-go

-Activities: Visit the UNESCO-listed gassho-zukuri farmhouses, explore the historic village, and enjoy the scenic mountain views.
+Activities: Visit UNESCO-listed gassho-zukuri farmhouses, explore historic village, enjoy scenic mountain views.

 Accommodation: Farmhouse stays, guesthouses.